 Set right on the seafront in Ostia, a 30-minute train ride from Rome’s historic center, Hotel La Scaletta offers rooms with air conditioning, Wi-Fi access, and a flat-screen TV with satellite channels.
 La Scaletta Hotel is a 10-minute walk from Lido di Ostia Centro Station, where you can catch a train to the archaeological ruins of Ostia Antica, as well as central Rome.

 Hotel Ping Pong is located in Ostia, just 50 m from the coast and its many beaches.
 It offers free Wi-Fi throughout, a sun terrace with panoramic views of the sea, and comfortable rooms with a private bathroom.
 Lido Di Ostia Centro Train Station, with its direct train to Rome, is a 15-minute walk from the property.

 9. Alban Hills – Best place to stay in Rome for nature & hiking

 And the second wildcard and final recommendation of the best areas to stay in Rome is another region beyond the city center.
-The Alban Hills are located 20 km (12 miles) southeast of Rome and are situated on the horseshoe-shaped quiescent caldera.
+The Alban Hills is located 20 km (12 miles) southeast of Rome and is situated on the horseshoe-shaped quiescent caldera.
 Abundant in natural beauty and fresh air, the area is a popular vacation spot for Romans.